kundeg2/arduino-led-matrix-clock/README.md

 # matrix_clock

-This repository is an LED matrix clock made with Arduino, the DS3231 RTC module and the MAX7219 LED matrix controller.
-It also has an ambient light sensor for controlling the brightness of the clock.
+An LED-matrix clock made with Arduino, using a DS3231 RTC module and 4 MAX7219 LED-matrix controllers.
+It also has an ambient light sensor for controlling the brightness.

 For making the byte codes representing the numbers from 00 to 59, I wrote a simple C code, which you can find in byte-generator.txt.
-Also, the RTC module isn't so accurate, thus I made a bit of a self correction.
-It sets the clock forward 1 second in every 3 days.
+Also, I made a small amount of self correction to the RTC module in order to make it more accurate.

 ## Configuration